CHINA-Sloping Lands Conversion Programme

 Intermediary

-Local government offices are in charge of transferring the funds from central government to the households.
+Local government offices are in charge of transferring the funds from central government to households.

 Facilitator